cbschuld/aws-lambda-ses-forwarder-cdk/README.md

 # SES Forwarding via CDK ✉️

-The SES forwarding system allows you to have domain receive email via AWS SES and forward to another email account.
+Easily forward email from one domain to another.
+As an example this let's you forward email from one domain to a Gmail account or any other provider.
+The SES forwarding system allows you to have your domain receive email via AWS SES and forward to another email account.

-## Special Thanks

-Special thanks to [Joe Turgeon](https://github.com/arithmetric) for doing the original lift here.
-This is an adapted version of his [SES Email Fowarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) modified to TypeScript and then bootstrapped with the AWS CDK.
+This uses the v2 of the AWS SDK.

-## Using for your domain
+## Prerequisite: Using for your domain

 Actions to get SES Forwarding correctly on your domain: